rvdz/hapycolor/docs_sources/source/targets.rst

     let g:lightline = {'colorscheme': 'hapycolor' }

+By default, Vim displays the current mode (except for 'normal') in the bottom left section of the editor, to disable it, use: :vim:`set showmode!`.
 For more information on how to configure this target, please check its repository_.

 Then, hapycolor's initialization will require the user to enter the path of this plugin.